 The risk is so great to both wildlife and household pets that wildlife organizations have urged homeowners to only use poison as a last resort and, if hiring a pest control company, ask them to use non-SGAR materials.
-Some of the many tragic examples of wildlife dying from rat poison — either from eating it directly or eating a prey animal that had ingested poison — include MA’s first confirmed rodenticide-caused eagle death in March 2021, which was followed by another bald eagle only 5 months later, Ruby the Red-Tailed Hawk of Fresh Pond, a family dog, and a pregnant raccoon and her babies.
+There are many tragic examples Massachusetts of wildlife and pets dying from rat poison — either because they consumed it directly or because they ate a prey animal that had ingested it— including the state’s first confirmed rodenticide-caused eagle death in March 2021, which was followed by another bald eagle only 5 months later, Ruby the Red-Tailed Hawk of Fresh Pond, two family dogs, a family of owls, and a pregnant raccoon and her babies.
 In February 2023, a beloved eagle in Arlington, who was neshttp://“https://www.boston25news.com/news/rat-poison-killing-larger-animals-worsening-rodent-problem/1007938673/ting with her mate, succumbed to rodenticide poisoning despite tireless efforts of wildlife veterinarians.
 She is survived by her lifelong mate.

 The MSPCA’s Angell Animal Medical Centers alone see dozens of cases of companion animals poisonings each year.
 The cases peak during spring and fall, when landlords and homeowners are most affected by the presence of mice or rats.
-The cost of veterinary care to treat an animal who has ingested rat poison can exceed $2,000 and take weeks of supportive care and medication, putting a significant strain on families financially and emotionally.
+The cost of veterinary care to treat an animal who has ingested rat poison can exceed $2,000 and treatment can require weeks of supportive care and medication, putting a significant financial and emotional strain on families.

 The MSPCA is currently conducting a survey of licensed Massachusetts wildlife rehabilitators, and the preliminary results are striking.
-In 2019 and 2020, roughly a third of respondents treated animals that had been poisoned by rodenticide, and roughly an additional third treated animals that they suspected had been poisoned by rodenticide.
-Rehabilitators treated hawks, owls, chipmunks, skunks, and more; half of these animals had been poisoned by consuming a poisoned prey animal, while 33% ate the poison directly (and it was unclear in the remaining 17% of cases, the poison source was not determined.
+In 2019 and 2020, roughly a third of respondents treated animals that had been poisoned by rodenticide, and about another third treated animals that they suspected had been poisoned.
+Rehabilitators treated hawks, owls, chipmunks, skunks, and more; half of these animals had been afflicted after consuming a poisoned prey animal, 33% ate the poison directly, and in the remaining 17% of cases, the poison source was not determined.
 Many of these animals needed to be humanely euthanized.
 Much work remains to be done in educating the public, as rehabilitators report that they are seeing an increase in rodenticide poisoning cases.